How to Dry Apples

 Leaving the Cores In vs. Removing the Cores for Drying Apples

 This brings us to the cores.
-You can choose to leave them in, but I always remove mine (my apple slicer makes it easy!).
+You can choose to leave them in, but I always remove mine.

 Leaving the cores in sliced apples can add a rustic touch.
 The cores with the seeds create a natural design in the center of the apple as it shrinks during dehydrating.